matthewaubert/library/README.md

 # Library

-This project was built as part of The Odin Project: JavaScript course as a final project in order to practice what I've learned about JavaScript objects, constructor functions, and the _this_ keyword.
+This project was built as part of The Odin Project: JavaScript course in order to practice what I've learned about JavaScript objects, constructor functions, and the _this_ keyword.

 ## Understand the Problem